bochinchero/decred-pub/StakedValue/StakeValuations.md

 # Decred On-Chain: Stake-based Valuation Models

+Obvious disclaimer, nothing of what is discussed in this article should be taken as trading or investment advice.

 ### Background

 The following works are the basis for what is described below, consider it prior recommended reading: